 SFUSD schools started on August 20th.
 And district staff who put on Bayview Ignite hope the extra camaraderie and support might just help teachers like Garcia stick around for a while.

-This story was reported with the support of the Fund for Journalism on Child Well-Being, a program of the University of Southern California Center for Health Journalism.
+This story, from the series “Learning while black: The fight for equity in San Francisco schools,” was reported with the support of the Fund for Journalism on Child Well-Being, a program of the University of Southern California Center for Health Journalism.